isabellabenabaye/isabella-b.com/content/home/education.md

 [[item]]
   organization = "University of the Philippines, Diliman" organization_url = ""
-  title = "Bachelor of Science in Statistics" url = "" certificate_url = ""
+  title = "🎓 Bachelor of Science in Statistics" url = ""
+  certificate_url = ""
   date_start = "2013-10-01"